Dickinson-comp290/website/docs/syllabus.md

 ### Textbook

-Reading materials for COMP 290 will be provided via links on the course schedule or via Moodle.
+All of the materials for COMP 290 are [open educational resources](https://www.unesco.org/en/open-educational-resources) and will be provided via links on the course schedule.

 ### Learning Goals